Amourspirit/python_ooo_dev_tools/docs/help/writer/format/direct/para/transparency.rst

 Overview
 --------

-Writer has an Area Pattern dialog section.
+Writer has an Transparency dialog section.

 The :py:class:`ooodev.format.writer.direct.para.transparency.Transparency` class is used to set the paragraph background transparency.